We may earn a commission when you click on the affiliate links in this post.

 For the sauce:

-- Sprinkle flour over mushrooms and stir to form a roux (if the mushrooms have absorbed too much of the grease you can add a little butter here).
+- Sprinkle flour over vegetables and stir to form a roux.
+If the mushrooms have absorbed too much of the grease you can add a little butter here.
 It should look like a thick paste.
+While whisking, slowly add milk and beef broth until the sauce reaches a gravy consistency.
+Continue whisking, adding more milk if necessary to thin.

 - Remove from heat and serve over cooked egg noodles.